-Discussions concerning the last extended producer responsibility by-law on packaging waste, including plastic bottles, are ongoing, however the general framework of how the system will work has been established.
+Discussions concerning the last extended producer responsibility (EPR) bylaw on packaging waste, including plastic bottles, are ongoing.
+However, the general framework of how the system will work has been established.
 It remains to be seen to what extent the management of plastic bottle waste will be handled by municipalities in addition to producer responsibility organizations

 Georgia’s National Waste Management Strategy for 2016-2030 calls for 80% of the country’s plastic waste to be recycled by 2030.

 One of the most significant attempts to get the country on track to hit this target is the last remaining EPR (extended producer responsibility) bylaw on packaging waste, which has yet to be put forward to the government for approval, despite expectations it would be tabled in early January 2020.

 EPR is a policy approach to waste management successfully implemented throughout Europe, per which producers and importers of products take on the responsibility of collecting and treating the waste they produce.

 There are several models that can be implemented to recuperate plastic waste packaging, but stakeholders in Georgia seem to have settled on a deposit return scheme (DRS).